-Cryptosporidium oocysts are very small and do not allow species differentiation based on morphology.
+Cryptosporidium oocysts are very small and do not allow species differentiation based on morphology (Table 1).
 Cryptosporidium canis and C. felis infect dogs and cats, respectively, and these species have only very rarely been found in humans or other animals.
-Cryptosporidium parvum is a species with low host specificity and parasitises mainly calves but can also infect a range of other mammals, including humans, and occasionally dogs and cats.
+Cryptosporidium parvum is a species with low host specificity and parasitises mainly calves, along with other young of different ruminants and cervids, and humans, but can also infect a range of other mammals, including, occasionally, dogs and cats.
 Since species differentiation relies on molecular typing, the exact distribution amongst positive cats and dogs is still unknown.

 Infection with Cryptosporidium is initiated when oocysts from the environment are ingested and the released sporozoites invade the epithelium of the small intestine and begin intracellular multiplication.
-Endogenous replication ends with the production of sexual stages that fuse to form an oocyst that sporulates in the intestines and is excreted with the faeces already in the infective form.
-Autoinfection with ruptured oocysts before excretion is common and can result in the shedding of large parasite numbers within a short period of time.
+Endogenous asexual replication ends with the production of sexual stages that fuse to form an oocyst that sporulates in the intestines and is excreted with the faeces already in the infective form.
+Autoinfection with ruptured oocysts before excretion can result in the shedding of large parasite numbers within a short period of time.
 The prepatent period varies from 2-14 days for C. canis and 3-7 days for C. felis.
-Excretion lasts from 25-80 days.
+Excretion lasts from 25-80 days, or even longer if the host is immunosuppressed.

-Cryptosporidium oocysts are immediately infective when excreted with the faeces, so faeco-oral infections are common.
-They are also very small and do not sediment readily in water; they are therefore frequently water-borne and the parasite can remain infective in this environment for several months.
-Unlike the other apicomplexa species described here, Cryptosporidium is strictly monoxenous, and paratenic or intermediate hosts are not described.
+Cryptosporidium oocysts are immediately infective when excreted with the faeces, so faecal-oral infections are common.
+They are also very small, do not sediment readily in water and are therefore frequently waterborne.
+The parasite can remain infective in this environment for several months.
+Unlike the other apicomplexan species described here, Cryptosporidium is strictly monoxenous, and paratenic or intermediate hosts are not described.

-In immunocompetent adult animals, infection is usually subclinical.
+In immunocompetent, previously exposed (immune) adult animals, infection is usually subclinical.
 Clinical signs appear to be most severe in immunocompromised individuals.

 Kittens, and less commonly puppies, can develop watery, sometimes foul-smelling, diarrhoea; this can last for days or sometimes weeks, and is frequently accompanied by abdominal pain, vomiting and an elevated body temperature.
-Diarrhoea usually starts several days after the onset of oocyst excretion.

-IFAT (direct immunofluorescence antibody test) in specialised laboratories is the golden standard.
-Antibodies are usually labelled with fluorescein isothiocyanate (FITC) that fluoresces apple green under appropriate (blue) filters on a fluorescence microscope.
+Direct immunofluorescence antibody test in specialised laboratories is the gold standard for diagnosis.
+Antibodies are usually labelled with fluorescein isothiocyanate that fluoresces apple green under appropriate (blue) filters on a fluorescence microscope.
 DAPI (4', 6-diamidino-2-phenylindole) can be used to stain nuclei and can be a useful confirmatory stain if oocyst excretion is low (UV filters necessary for visualisation on a fluorescent microscope).
-In many diagnostic laboratories, oocysts are detected by direct coproscopy (Table 1) of a faecal smear after staining (Ziehl-Neelsen, Heine, safranin).
-Oocysts are presented as small, round, pink or orange bodies when stained, depending on the staining procedure.
-As with Giardia, coproantigen tests for C. parvum are commercially available and also validated for dogs.
-Molecular detection is both sensitive and specific, and speciation by PCR can be performed if risk assessment raises concern.
+In many diagnostic laboratories, the only 3-6 μm small oocysts are detected by direct coproscopy (Table 1) of a faecal smear after staining (Ziehl-Neelsen, Heine, safranin).
+Oocysts are presented as small, round, colourless, pink or orange bodies when stained, depending on the staining procedure.
+As with Giardia, coproantigen tests for C. parvum are commercially available and in some cases also validated for cats and/or dogs.
+Molecular detection is both sensitive and specific, and species differentiation by PCR and sequencing can be performed if risk assessment raises concern.